 - the policy implications and/or relevancy of the material, and

 Reviewers may also make specific comments on the manuscript.
-We ask reviewers not to correct deficiencies in style or mistakes in grammar, but they are encouraged to identify any unclear, repetitive or ambiguous passages, and any need to reorganise content or condense particular passages.
-After peer review, if the paper is accepted, the manuscript will be edited for style, grammar, spelling and construction by YSA editorial staff.
+We ask reviewers not to correct deficiencies in style or mistakes in grammar, but they are encouraged to identify any unclear, repetitive or ambiguous passages, and any need for reorganising content or condensing particular passages.
+After peer review, if the paper is accepted, the manuscript will be edited for style, grammar, spelling and construction by the editorial staff.

 We ask reviewers to distinguish between revisions considered essential and those considered desirable.
 In addition, because editorial decisions are usually based on evaluations derived from several sources, reviewers should not expect the editor to act on every recommendation.
 Please note that the decision to accept or reject a paper will be made by the in-house editorial team.

 1: Sections of this document have been adapted from the Health Care Financing Review.